sharu725/webjeda-sidebar/_posts/2016-05-07-documentation.md

 Change the analytics ID in the **_config.yml** file.
 If you leave it blank, analytics will not run the code on any page.

 ## Disqus short-name
-Sign up for disqus, get the shortname and add it in the **_config.yml** file.
+Sign up for Disqus, get the shortname and add it in the **_config.yml** file.
 If you leave it blank, disqus will not run on any page.

 ## Social media links
-These links are basically designed for footer. which I'm yet to design(under construction).
+These links are basically designed for the footer. which I'm yet to design(under construction).

 ## Google custom search
-Google custom search is the one I prefered over others because of many reasons.
+Google custom search is the one I prefer over others because of many reasons.

 1. It is free.